ChayshOppa/Chaysh/project-rules.md

 5. Access at: http://127.0.0.1:8000

 12. Consensus Aggregation Approach (2024-05)
 Chaysh now searches 3 different links for each query, extracts product description, rating, and price, and uses OpenRouter to generate a single neutral summary that reflects the consensus of all 3 sources.
 Only one result is returned, with links to all 3 sources.
 This reduces API usage and improves reliability.

+### AI Assistant Progress (May 2024)
+- Fully integrated OpenRouter API for all assistant responses.
+- Bilingual support (English/Polish) for both UI and AI answers.
+- Standardized JSON response format enforced and validated.
+- Robust error handling for API/network issues and malformed responses.
+- Assistant UI is modern, Tailwind-based, and supports both light and dark themes.
+- Language switching is persistent and respected across all assistant interactions.
+- All assistant actions and suggestions are language-aware and contextually relevant.
+- No legacy/manual scraping logic remains; all results are AI-driven.
+- Ongoing: UI polish for light/dark mode separation in chat area.